3drobotics/solodevguide/book/concept-smartshot.md

 * _Handling RC input._ Remapping the control sticks to perform alternate functions.
 For example, this is used in Cable Cam to allow the right stick to control Solo's position along the virtual cable instead of its position relative to earth.
 * _Buttons._ A and B can be mapped to provide shortcuts like setting fixed waypoints or recording a position.

 Since there isn't a framework to implement custom Smart Shots, to intall a custom Smart Shot, you must override an existing flight mode.
-In this example, our custom Smart Shot called AutoPan, will override the Sport Flight Mode.
+In this example, our custom Smart Shot called AutoPan, will automatically yaw the Solo in 45 degreee increments and take a picture at each heading.
+It will override the Sport Flight Mode.

-Prerequisites
+\*\*Prerequisites:\*\*

 * Enable Advanced Flight Modes
 * Map Sport to Button A or Button B